-- 1. Promote the students' advancement of knowledge based on research as it applies to the professional practice of and effective leadership in education. - 2.
-Enable competent, committed and reflective professionals to pursue personal goals of leadership and advanced scholarship in relation to their areas of interest. - 3.
-Enhance students' communication skills and competencies (oral, written, computer literacy, interpersonal) to support their professional practice and within a global environment. - 4.
-Prepare students as reflective practitioners, through the doctoral dissertation project experience, to intellectually explore practical and systemic solutions for problems and challenges facing education today.
+- Apply knowledge based on research to the professional practice of and effective leadership in education. - Synthesize competent, committed, and professional attributes in the pursuit of personal leadership goals and advanced scholarship in specific areas of interest. - Develop communication skills and competencies (oral, written, computer literacy, interpersonal) to support professional practice within a global environment. - Develop as a reflective practitioner, through the doctoral dissertation project experience, to intellectually explore practical and systemic solutions for problems and challenges facing education today.